MyNeeno/docs/docs/Software/introduction.md

 We use Python as the first programming language for the SDK.

-Yo qill need Python 3.9 or newer installed on your system to use the latest versions.
+You need Python 3.9 or newer installed on your system to use the latest versions.

 The latest stable release can be installed using pip: